Yairishalev/ASOSMA/OptiKey/viewsandprespectives.md

 ## Analyze and describe the main requirements/features of the product
+* OptiKey is an assistive on-screen keyboard.
+It is designed to be used with a low cost eye-tracking device to bring keyboard control, mouse control and speech to people with motor and speech limitations.
+*

 ## Analyze and describe the major or important designs with UML diagrams and or other modeling means